endlessm/eos-image-builder/README.md

 The core of EIB is just a wrapper.
 The real content of the output is defined by customization scripts found under hooks/.
 These scripts have access to environment variables and library functions allowing them to integrate correctly with the core.
+If a local settings directory is provided with the `--localdir` option, hooks in the `$localdir/hooks` directory are preferred to those in the checkout's `hooks` directory.
+This allows providing both custom hooks as well as overriding existing hooks.

 The scripts to run are organized under `hooks/GROUP` where `GROUP` is a group of hooks run by a particular stage.
 The hooks to run are managed